SMITP1483/Library-Management-System/README.md

    - Method: 'POST'
    - EndPoint: 'api/ReturnBook'
-   - Description: Return a boook
+   - Description: Return a book with BorrowRecordNotFound, InternalServerError Validation
    - Request Body: JSON object representing the book isbn no. to update the book availibility status.
 ``` bash
     {